bgwines/bgwines.github.io/README.md

 * [`symbol-navigation-hydra`](https://github.com/bgwines/symbol-navigation-hydra), an Emacs package for code navigation
 * lifting: 250lbs low-bar squat
 * cycling: Old La Honda 32:15
 * I like to spend evenings playing piano.
-I'm currently playing Schubert's fantasie in f and Bach partita 2.
+I'm currently playing Schubert's fantasie in f and Bach's partita 2 in c.
 Some of my favorite pieces from the past are the Chopin e minor concerto (first movt.), Beethoven's "Les Adieux" sonata, and the Mozart d minor concerto.
 * [Titling: Fun in the Library](https://titling.tumblr.com)

 ![Project Euler](http://projecteuler.net/profile/bgwines.png)